NitroPoops/NitroPoops/README.md

-harry the hamster and billy and horse are
+harry the hamster and billy and horse are friends